 Shenandoah is a very small town located in the state of Virginia.
 With a population of 2,485 people and just one neighborhood, Shenandoah is the 202nd largest community in Virginia.

-When you are in Shenandoah, you'll notice that it is more blue-collar than most other communities in America.
-36.70% of Shenandoah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Shenandoah is generally considered to be a blue-collar town.
+36.70% of the Shenandoah workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Shenandoah is a town of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Shenandoah who work in sales jobs (9.96%), office and administrative support (7.65%), and healthcare suport services (7.50%).

 One downside of living in Shenandoah is that it can take a long time to commute to work.
 In Shenandoah, the average commute to work is 32.85 minutes, which is quite a bit higher than the national average.